Beadle's About

-Beadle's About is a British television programme hosted by Jeremy Beadle, where members of the public became victims of practical jokes behind hidden cameras.
-It was produced by LWT for ITV, and ran on Saturday nights from 22 November 1986 to 14 September 1996.
+Beadle's About was a British television programme hosted and written by Jeremy Beadle, where members of the public became victims of practical jokes behind hidden cameras.
+It was produced by LWT for ITV, and ran on Saturday nights from 22 November 1986 to 31 October 1996.

 Format

-An example of one of the practical jokes would involve someone's car or van secretly being swapped for an identical one, and then, having a disaster befall it, such as exploding, falling into the sea, or being dropped from a great height, as the owner of the vehicle looked on in horror.
+The format originated as an element of the show Game for a Laugh, which Beadle co-presented.
+Many of the practical jokes involved someone's car or van secretly being swapped for an identical one, and then having a disaster befall it, such as exploding, falling into the sea, or being dropped from a great height, as the owner of the vehicle looked on in horror.
+Another common prank was for unauthorised building works to be carried out close to, or within the victim's home or garden.

 After a few minutes, Beadle would appear in disguise (typically, as a policeman or some other figure of authority, and often wearing a fake beard on top of his natural beard), and interact with the shell-shocked and/or irate victim.
 He would subtly drop more and more hints and would remove his disguise and point a stick microphone at the person.
 As the public were familiar with Beadle from the earlier show Game for a Laugh, they would then immediately realise they had been had, often with the words "I don't believe it!".
-A follow up series was entitled 'It's Beadle!' which followed a similar format.
+A follow-up series was entitled 'It's Beadle!' which followed a similar format.